 The branding process is a great time to define how your brand will present itself in advertisements, customer service situations, and public relations opportunities.

 You want your brand to be something you are proud of!
 It means you should admire your logo, recommend your products, and enjoy your website.
-The small details that go on behind the scenes are going to be something that will return on your investment.
+The small details that go on behind the scenes will be something that will return on your investment.

 These details resonate with you and that you believe.
 In summary, when designing a brand, you create a personality to last for a long time.

-A lot of buzz was created around the official White House logo in 2016.
-There was an error in the arches' pattern and pyramids over each of the windows on the ground floor.
+A lot of buzzes was created around the official White House logo in 2016.
+There was an error in the arches' pattern and pyramids over each window on the ground floor.

 Here you see how it should be: